James W. Bleecker

 James Ward Bleecker (October 16, 1787 – October 5, 1864) was an American banker and the fourth president of the New York Stock Exchange.

-Early life
+Family

-He was a son of John Jacob Bleecker (1745-1795) and Hester (nee De Veaux) Bleecker (b.
+He was the son of John Jacob Bleecker (1745-1795) and Hester (nee De Veaux) Bleecker (b.
 1753).
-Among his siblings was Frederick Devoe Bleecker, John Schuyler Bleecker, John Anthony Bleecker, and Henry Fletcher Bleecker.
+Among his siblings were Frederick Devoe Bleecker, John Schuyler Bleecker, John Anthony Bleecker, and Henry Fletcher Bleecker.

 His paternal grandparents were Jacobus Rutger Bleecker (son of Albany mayor Rutger Jansen Bleecker) and Abigail (née Lispenard) Bleecker (daughter of Anthony Lispenard).
-His paternal uncle was Anthony Lispenard Bleecker, the prominent banker, merchant and auctioneer (and namesake of Bleecker Street in lower Manhattan).
+His paternal uncle was Anthony Lispenard Bleecker, the prominent banker, merchant, and auctioneer (and namesake of Bleecker Street in lower Manhattan).